xueannafang/hsp_toolkit_prototype/README.md

           Name -> Solvent

-   Note that the "No_db" column is not a must to be filled, but still recommended to do so. (*See appendices for explanation.*) Removing this whole column will fail the calculation.
+   Note that the "No_db" column is not a must to be filled, but is still recommended to do so. (*See appendices for explanation.*) Removing this whole column will fail the calculation.

    - Then update the "Group" column.

    <p>
    <img src="https://github.com/xueannafang/hsp-toolkits/blob/main/figs/to_add_to_pool.png" width=500>
    </p>

+- **Database** (db.xlsx)

+This database is adapted from C. M. Hansen, Hansen solubility parameters (HSP), Second edn, 2011, vol. 118.

+D, P, H stands for dispersion, dipolar and hydrogen bond sub-parameters.
+The unit is MPa1/2

+Users can add alias/abbreviations for solvents with long names, e.g., acetonitrile -> ACN, in the "alias" column.

+*Note that in this version, content not in the first five columns will not affect the calclation.
+Only to make it convenient for users to search the request entry.*